RedNesto/SpongeStart/README.md

     buildClassesFolder ''   //absolute path to the build classes folder.
 Default to build/classes/java/main resourcesFolder ''      //absolute path to the resources folder.
 Default to build/resources cacheFolder ''          //absolute path to the SpongeStart cache folder for downloads.
-Default to .gradle/caches/SpongeStart startFolder ''          //absolute path to the folder for the SpongeStart start class for forge server.
-Default to .gradle/start
+Default to .gradle/caches/SpongeStart
 }
 ```